Its-Samir/formaze/README.md

 1. The `createFormValidator` has been changed and now it is accepting an argument which is a type of zod schema generated through `makeFormSchema` or directly from `Zod` and the rest of the logic will be the same as before.

-In order to give proper type support for JavaScript project and to simplify the defining process this change has been made.
+In order to give proper type support for JavaScript projects and to simplify the defining process this change has been made.

 **From this**
 ```tsx